Overview

 When a step needs more flexibility than deterministic code alone, Anchor completes it with an AI agent.
 The run keeps going — you get the result, and you can see exactly where the agent stepped in.How to spot agentic steps

-After a run where any segment completed agentically, Anchor can study the execution and propose an updated workflow that captures what worked.
+After a run where a deterministic step failed, Anchor can study the execution and propose an updated workflow.
 Nothing goes live automatically — self-healing creates a draft version and waits for your approval.When it triggers automatically

-Self-healing runs automatically after workflow runs that give Anchor enough signal to propose an update:- The task is a workflow task that completed its run (Anchor can study the full execution and produce a new draft version)
+Self-healing runs automatically after workflow runs that give Anchor enough signal to propose an update:- The task is a workflow task, and the run reached a terminal state other than cancelled or timed out — a run that failed still heals

-- At least one segment completed agentically — via AI fallback — or a logic segment surfaced a condition worth updating in the workflow
+- A segment’s deterministic code failed — whether or not AI fallback then recovered it — or a logic segment surfaced a condition worth updating in the workflow

 Review and approve